Possible Questions for a Professional Educator Interview

 Are we teaching technology to meet students' future needs?

-Answer: See Essay
+Answer: See Essay & more information on AI

-Possible questions related to different subjects: science
+Possible questions related to different subjects:

-"What does science mean to you?"
+"What does (insert subject) mean to you?"

-"How important is it to teach science?"
+"How important is it to teach (insert subject)?"

-"What does hands on mean to you?"
+"What does hands-on mean to you?"

 "What does inquiry science mean to you?"